 the bus stop and designated coach parking throughout the year

 for schools, tour operators and care groups.
-A new coach parking area is under construction for coaches throughout the year.

 By Subway & Train

 Why not park at one of the Park & Ride Underground Stations: Bridge Street, Kelvinbridge or Shields Road.
 Riverside Museum is then only a 10 minute walk from either Partick

 and Kelvinhall subway stations - follow signs to Riverside Museum.